jrvanderdoes/purify/paper.md

 This flexibility enables users to adapt `Purify` to diverse data contexts and hypothesis-testing requirements.

-Other permutation functions such as \code{resample()} are included for more complex cases.
+Other permutation functions such as `resample()` are included for more complex cases.
 The packages also includes functions for analyzing the resultant data such as `boxplot_strata()` for stratified samples.

 ## Example Usage